theniwo/tinystatus/README.md

         theniwo/tinystatus:latest
 ```
 *Info*
+- Edit config files under `./tinystatus/.tinystatus/`
+- If you change the configuration you have to restart the container `docker restart tinystatus`
+- The status is updated every 10 seconds or `INTERVAL`
-- Set the amount of ram to your liking.
-(128 MB - 256 MB should be plenty)
+- Set the maximum amount of ram to your liking.
+(64 MB - 128 MB should be plenty)
 - Of course you can change the port and add volumes, too. :wink:

 ## Connect